codingpeasant/blocace/docs/README.md

 Update account response: {"message":"account updated","address":"0xf55486314B0C4F032d603B636327ed5c82218688"}
 ```
 Login as the new user and update its own account's email address.
-Note that the account information is optional and doesn't affect the usage of Blocace
+Note that the account information is just for convenience to track identity and doesn't affect the usage of Blocace

 ### Sign and put documents to Blocace and query them
 ```javascript